fenago/katacoda-scenarios/apache-spark/apache-spark-rdd-persistence/steps/6/text.md

-Let’s go back to our example and see how we can use cache() and persist() methods.
+Let's go back to our example and see how we can use cache() and persist() methods.

 ```val data = sc.textFile("/some/path/records.txt")